On this page we have information regarding our BYOD programme and at the bottom of this page, we have information on keeping yourself safe online.

 We would prefer each student to have an iPad but understand that for a number of valid reasons this will not be possible.
 In these situations students could bring a tablet/computer running Windows or another OS.
 We will not be planning our lessons based on other platforms.
 We do have some technology available for students to continue to use at school, and at times all students may be using our suite of technology.

 Our students are ‘power users’.
 They are making music, creating movies, use CAD software, taking and editing photos, using drawing software plus much more.
 As a result the best outcomes for students are when the following are considered:

 Purchase a full size iPad (10.2 inch display)

 If you are purchasing new, we recommend the new iPad 10.2inch model with 32GB HD.
 The expectation is that this device will last 4 years (Yr 5/6/7/8)

-Full size iPad Keyboard protective case with hard cover to protect screen (some prefer a keyboard and others don’t) Paying for a quality case and keyboard is advisable.
+Full size protective case with hard cover to protect screen (some prefer a keyboard and others don’t) Paying for a quality case and is advisable.
 Broken screens have occurred when students do not have a solid protective case.
-This is one option.

 No Cellular capable devices please.

-All BYOD Devices are enrolled in our Mobile Device Management Platform (ZuluDesk).
+All BYOD Devices are enrolled in our Mobile Device Management Platform (Jamf School).
 This allows us to ‘deploy’ Apps the school pays for, for students to use and allows us to provide a high level of internet filtering to protect students.
-When the student leaves our school the MDM is removed from their device (Apps and their contents will be deleted as well).
+When the student leaves our school the MDM is removed from their device (Apps that the school owns and their contents will be deleted as well).

 Parent Controls on Devices or Home Internet Filtering